 Depending on the objectives, there needs to be a balance between clean data and raw data.
 Clean data is the ideal situation, the data is recorded perfectly or cleaned up to be perfect.
 This can be removing the background noise of a recording so the speaker is clearer, or cropping out a stop sign so there’s nothing in the background.

-Raw data would include mean keeping all the “dirt” in the data.
-Dirt could include the trees in the image above, the sound of a motorbike in an audio recording, or a sneeze.
+Raw data would include keeping all the “dirt” in the data.
+Dirt could include the trees (as in the image above), or the sound of a motorbike in an audio recording.
 Since the data is not cleansed, it can be used for the purpose of teaching technologies what to ignore, or possibly even pay attention to, in different situations.

-It may or may not be necessary for your specific use case – see our machine learning article for more information on the purpose of labeling – but if you label/annotate/tag the data you are collecting, make sure you plan your data collection methods accordingly.
+It may or may not be necessary for your specific use case – see our machine learning article for more information on the purpose of labeling – but if you label, annotate, or tag the data you are collecting, make sure you plan your data collection methods accordingly.
 How will the annotation team consume the field data?
 Will you be using a specific markup?
 Do you need to align data from different input sources?